-Army Day - Facts Your Child Should Know About
+Indian Army Day - Facts Your Child Should Know About Army

 Fifty Years since independence and the Indian Army has been at the forefront, as the guarantor of the nation’s freedom against external aggression.
-These men in uniform demand nothing from the Nation, but instead face all kinds of ordeal and harassing situation while defending our borders.
-Somewhere it is hostile enemy and somewhere it is the torturous weather, which challenges the survival every single day.
+These army-men in uniform demand nothing from the nation but faces all kinds of troubles and deal with harassing situation while defending our borders.
+Somewhere it is a hostile enemy and somewhere it is the torturous weather, which challenges the survival every single day.

 It is the love and dedications towards their call of duty that these guardians of ours, fight at the forefront.
 Now all that we can do as a nation and as its responsible citizens is to give them full support and understand the ethos of services.
 This gives them strength greater than any weapon to carry on in all circumstances.

 Your Child Should Know These Facts Behind Indian Army

 This Indian Army Day, while we salute all the soldiers and officers guarding our precious borders, let’s learn about some quick and interesting facts about the Indian Army – the world’s 2nd largest military force.

 President-The Supreme Commander

 The Indian Army is the largest component of the Indian Armed Forces.
 The President of India Shri Ram Nath Kovind is the Supreme Commander of the Indian Armed Forces and the commander is General Bipin Rawat, Chief of Army Staff.
 The Army is organized into various combat arms like the Infantry, Armoured & Artillery, Engineers, Signal, Service, and Aviation along with other combat support arms.
 All these above arms have their own functional roles during war-time as wel asl peace settlements.
 However, the basic function of all is to maintain the national security and integrity of our nation from internal threats and external aggression.